Garoppolo throws 2 more TDs, 49ers dominate Jaguars 30-10

-JACKSONVILLE, Fla.
-(AP) — Jimmy Garoppolo threw two touchdown passes for the third consecutive week, and the San Francisco 49ers dominated Jacksonville 30-10 on Sunday for their third win in four games.
+Jimmy Garoppolo threw two touchdown passes for the third consecutive game, and the 49ers dominated Jacksonville 30-10 on Sunday for their third win in four weeks.

+”I don’t feel like some light clicked on or nothing,” Niners left tackle Trent Williams said. ”That’s what we want to do every game.
+Sometimes they make a good play, we make mistakes and it doesn’t go our way.
+But that is how we always want to play a game like that.”

-Coming off their best game of the season — a 31-10 stunner against the Los Angeles Rams on Monday night — the 49ers (5-5) traveled cross-country on a short week and looked every bit like a playoff contender for the second time in six days.
+Coming off a 31-10 stunner against the Los Angeles Rams on Monday night, the 49ers (5-5) traveled 2,700 miles, kicked off at 10 a.m.
+West Coast time and looked every bit like a playoff contender for the second time in six days.

-They scored on their first five possessions, including opening the game with a 20-play field-goal drive that took more than 13 minutes, and set the tone for what would be another long day for the Jaguars (2-8).
+San Francisco scored on its first five possessions, including opening the game with a 20-play field-goal drive that took more than 13 minutes, and set the tone for what would be another long day for the Jaguars (2-8).

 The Jaguars have now lost 14 consecutive games against NFC teams, a skid that dates to the 2018 season.
-They fell to 7-44 in their last 15 games against the other conference.
+They also fell to 7-44 in their last 51 games against the other conference.

 CAPTAIN CHAOS

-Jaguars safety Rayshawn Jenkins, one of the team’s six team captains, had a day to forget.
+Jaguars safety Rayshawn Jenkins, one of the team’s seven team captains, had a day to forget.

 Jenkins was ejected in the second quarter for throwing a punch toward 49ers receiver Jauan Jennings, whose helmet had come off during their exchange.
 The two started pushing each other after a third-down run that lost yardage.
 Jenkins threw a punch that got him immediately disqualified.